Diapontian Islands: Origin of Diapontians

 The traditional aspect of the local population is that their roots are from Epirus region and Paxos as many diapontian surnames are common with Epirote, Northern Epirus and Paxos surnames (e.x Argyros, Mastoras etc.) and it's a common opinion that their roots seem to be Epirotic, Arvanitic, Aromanian and from Paxos without forgetting the Italian and Venetian influence.
 The main point of view of the most Diapontians the last century is that families from Paxos and Epirus immigrated Othoni.
 Also, the surnames around Diapontia are in some cases completely the same on each island as many Othonians immigrated the other two islands after immigrated Othoni leaving Paxos or Epurus.
 There are also many villages of Diapontian Islands which have the same names with some of Paxos and Epirus (Deletatika, Argyratika etc.)

 The Diapontians organized and created villages based on their relatives, that is, each village includes relatives.
 Each village has people related to the other villages and almost all the islanders are related to each other.
-With few exceptions, each village bears the name of the family surname that resides there like in Paxos. (e.g. from the adjective Argyros, Argyratika etc.)

-For this reason, the Diapontians shared the same surnames.
+With few exceptions, each village bears the name of the family surname that resides there like in Paxos. (e.g. from the adjective Argyros, Argyratika etc.) For this reason, the Diapontians shared the same surnames.
 They had to bring their surnames and family nicknames so that they could stand out from each other.
 The nicknames in this case give the origin and the properties of each family.
 Most of them are hellenized-Italian, Latinized-Greek, Epirotic and Vlach.

 The reasons of the migration to Diapontia are not entirely clear and may be manifold.
 The main reason seems to be the need of the islands in labor in agriculture.
 Waves of migration in Diapontia started around 1600, reached a peak some time during the 19th century, and ended around 1800 reaching Othoni starting from Ano Panta, then Ereikousa and Mathraki.
 Chorio seems to be the first settlement of Othoni and refers until today as "the capital of the island".
 The folklorist-anthropologist and specialist in Greek folklore Dimitrios Loukatos documented that the Diapontians origin had for sure connections with Epirus and Paxos as during his research on Diapontian Islands in 1960's found similarities between the traditional life and costumes of Diapontians with Epirots and that they are not exactly the same with the Corfiots.

 The last decades the connections with Epirus and Paxos are not so many as before.
 The islands are completely connected with Corfu as the most many Diapontians are living in Corfu and as result some of them consider themselves to be of Corfu origin.
-Many Diapontians immigrated USA during 20th century and they have American citizenship.
+Many Diapontians emigrated to the USA during the 20th century and they have American citizenship.
 There are also many diapontian surnames and toponyms that have British, Italian and Venetian routes.